iden3/snarkjs/README.md

 snarkjs zkey export solidityverifier circuit_final.zkey verifier.sol
 ```

-Finally, we turn the the verifier into a smart-contract so that we can export it using [remix](https://remix.ethereum.org/) for example.
+Finally, we export the verifier as a Solidity smart-contract so that we can publish it on-chain using [remix](https://remix.ethereum.org/) for example.
 For the details on how to do this, see section 4 of [this tutorial](https://blog.iden3.io/first-zk-proof.html).

 ### 27. Simulate a verification call
 ```sh
 snarkjs zkey export soliditycalldata public.json proof.json
 ```

-Run the above command to simulate a verification call, and cut and paste the result directly in the verifyProof field in thedeployed smart contract.
+We use `soliditycalldata` to simulate a verification call, and cut and paste the result directly in the verifyProof field in the deployed smart contract.

 This call will return true if both the proof and public data are valid.